The Health Benefits of Essential Fatty Acids

 in raw flaxseed oil.

-is 80% deficient in Omega 3.
+that is 80% deficient in Omega 3.
 Dr. Budwig has taken patients sometimes

 given only hours to live and restored them to health.
-Doctors had
+Doctors had attempted

 The Flaxseed (Linseed) oil diet was originally proposed by Dr.